 The modern SharePoint UX is built with the mobile-first philosophy in mind.
 Modern team sites are not only responsive but also all their contents and customizations can be used with the soon to be released SharePoint mobile app!
 If mobile users are an important audience for your solution, you should strongly consider building it using the SharePoint Framework.
 That way users will be able to use your solution no matter if they are on their desktop computer or on their phone using the native SharePoint app.

-My users are still using classic SharePoint experience but we want something future-proof
+My users are still using the classic SharePoint experience but we want something future-proof

 I need to elevate permissions to read from/write to a secure location